cloudfleet/blimp/README.md

 ## Deprecated: this manual workflow is not current any more, while we're transitioning to keeping all the scripts in blimp-engineroom.**

-To run the blimp on an ARM device, install the dependencies:
+To run the Blimp on an ARM device, install the dependencies:

     ./scripts/install.sh